ricmac/Cybercultural/src/posts/internet-2009.md

 ![Ashton Kutcher, Twitter, April 2009](/assets/images/twitter_aplusk_apr09.jpg) *Ashton Kutcher's [Twitter account](https://web.archive.org/web/20090416020430/http://twitter.com//aplusk) just before it went over 1 million followers on April 17, 2009.*

-By November 2009, a site called &#58;//URLFAN—which ranked websites by popularity based on blog mentions—[claimed](https://web.archive.org/web/20091126192306/http://www.readwriteweb.com/archives/the_most_influential_websites_in_the_world.php) that Twitter was the fourth most influential website in the world.
+By November 2009, a site called &#58;//URLFAN — which ranked websites by popularity based on blog mentions — [claimed](https://web.archive.org/web/20091126192306/http://www.readwriteweb.com/archives/the_most_influential_websites_in_the_world.php) that Twitter was the fourth most influential website in the world.
 This put it behind only Wikipedia, YouTube and Flickr (and *above* Google).
 While this was clearly a subjective ranking, it did show that Twitter was no longer just a geek plaything by 2009.

 ![RWW Twitter, 1 July 2009](/assets/images/rww_1july2009.jpg)
 *Thanks to Twitter's new "Suggested User List" (SUL), my blog's Twitter account went from 13,300 followers in [mid-May 2009](https://web.archive.org/web/20090514175811/https://twitter.com/rww) to 256,000 by the [end of June](https://web.archive.org/web/20090701011822/https://twitter.com/rww).
 By year's end, we'd matched Ashton Kutcher with over [one million followers](https://web.archive.org/web/20100104162858/https://twitter.com/rww).*

 Meanwhile, in August, [Facebook purchased](https://web.archive.org/web/20090821001313/http://www.readwriteweb.com/archives/facebook_just_bought_friendfeed.php) the trendy geek app FriendFeed.
 This was to have profound implications on the future of the social web.

 FriendFeed had a small but avid user base, but it had two innovations that Mark Zuckerberg coveted for his own product.
 One was the Like button.
 While it wasn't unique to FriendFeed (indeed, Facebook had already copied the feature [in February](https://web.archive.org/web/20090213220151/http://readwriteweb.com/archives/last_night_facebook_added_a.php)), it had much more of [a social twist](https://web.archive.org/web/20090821014751/http://www.readwriteweb.com/archives/facebook_users_-_heres_what_friendfeed_brings_to_t.php) than similar buttons on Facebook, Flickr and Digg.
-The second innovation FriendFeed had was real-time updating, which Facebook would soon incorporate into its News Feed—allowing users to see updates from their friends in real time, as they were posted.
+The second innovation FriendFeed had was real-time updating, which Facebook would soon incorporate into its News Feed — allowing users to see updates from their friends in real time, as they were posted.

-These innovations helped expand connections between FriendFeed users, which helped to increase “engagement”—quickly becoming the key metric of the social web.
+These innovations helped expand connections between FriendFeed users, which helped to increase “engagement” — quickly becoming the key metric of the social web.

 ![Facebook homepage redesign, March 2009](/assets/images/fb_redesign_mar09.jpg) *In [March 2009](https://web.archive.org/web/20090312061558/https://www.facebook.com/sitetour/homepage_tour.php), Facebook re-designed its home page, part of its "move fast and break things" [motto](https://www.snopes.com/fact-check/move-fast-break-things-facebook-motto/) at the time.*